FooBarWidget/daemon_controller/README.markdown

 ### Starting daemons is a hassle

-If you've used similar software, then you might agree that managing these daemons are a hassle.
+If you've used similar software, then you might agree that managing these daemons is a hassle.
 If you're using BackgrounDRb, then the daemon must be running.
 Starting the daemon is not hard, but it is annoying.
 It's also possible that the system administrator forgets to start the daemon.
 While configuring the system to automatically start a daemon at startup is not hard,